Mr-Ruffe/MiniMax_Connect4/README.md

 ### Potential improvments
 * Variable depth depending on moves left, since once columns are blocked out, less moves are needed.
 * Evaluation is performed too often.
+It's less than a victory, and should thus only be evaluated based on alpha-beta as well.